iluvjava/Python-JS-Csharp-ClusterFuck/My Frontend JS library/README.md

 - It accepts an object where the keys of the objects are all css query selector and the values of the object is a list of classes to be added to the selected elements.
 - It makes the front end of dynamically changing the classes of tags a bit easier.

+### indexChildrenWithId
+- params:
+    - dome_element: a reference to an element on the page.
+    - prefix: null;
+- This method will index all the children of a elements on the page.
+- **dom_element**
+    - A reference to Dom element.
+- **Prefix (optional)**
+the prefix you want for you children's id.
+    - **Notice:**
+    if prefix is not specified, the id of the parent element will be the id, if parent doesn't have id, then the id prefix will be empty.
+    **Index starts at 0**

+### Objectification
+- parems:
+    arg: JSON
+- This function will make a JSON object into actual javascript object the represents visual elements on the page.
+Making the page more interactive.

 # About Some Technical Details
 ## Promises and Async Function
 - [Link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)